 - Frequently asked questions about content marketing

 It is hard not to come across the concept of “content marketing” when researching marketing strategies and tactics for small businesses, it seems to be everywhere.

 Is content marketing just another trend one can safely ignore?
-Is content marketing old news here in 2019?
+Is content marketing old news?
 The answer to those two questions, thankfully, is “no”.
-Content marketing is a trend you’d best pay attention to and it is as relevant in 2019 as it has always been.
+Content marketing is a trend you’d best pay attention to and it is as relevant now as it has always been.

 But content marketing is a big subject – it’s hard to know where to start and what to do.
 This extensive guide intends to change that and will help turn you into a content marketing expert.
 To accompany this guide, we have also produced a strategy template – this will allow you to fill in your own strategy following our recommended steps and stages.
 We will be coming on to strategy a little bit later in this guide, but if you’d like to have an early peek, you can download the template here.

 If you’re new to content marketing, we’d recommend you follow this guide from start to finish, as we will build your knowledge up in stages.
 If, however, you already have some starting knowledge and are looking for something specific, you can use the table of contents above to find what you’re looking for.